Bayesian polarization calibration and imaging in very long baseline interferometry: Application to real data

 For polarization imaging, polarization constraints are encoded in \texttt{resolve} and \texttt{ehtim}.
 We performed the absolute EVPA calibration using the reported integrated EVPA of ALMA-only OJ287 image at 86 GHz in \cite{Goddi_2021}.
 The details of the absolute EVPA calibration method can be found in \autoref{sec:Absolute_EVPA_cal}.
-In \autoref{OJ287_Linearpol}, the EVPAs in the north-west jet component diverge in all three images.
-The fractional linear polarization along the north-east direction in the diverging jet component increases gradually in the images from \texttt{CLEAN} and \texttt{resolve}, whereas the ehtim image shows a nearly monotonous fractional linear polarization.
-In the ehtim image, there are extremely highly polarized pixels ($P_{\text{frac}}$ > 99 $\%$) that may be imaging artifacts caused by the sparsity regularizers.
-A high fractional linear polarization (> 75 $\%$) indicates optically thin synchrotron radiation from a uniform magnetic field and the absence of Faraday depolarization.
-However, such a scenario is unrealistic, since the EVPA reconstruction of OJ287 shows complex structure indicating a non-uniform magnetic field.
-We note that the Faraday rotation of OJ287 from the ALMA-only observation is $3.05 \pm 0.62 \times 10^{3} \text{rad} \, \text{m}^{-2}$ \citep{Goddi_2021}, which is relatively small, Faraday depolarization therefore can be negligible.
+In \autoref{OJ287_Linearpol}, the EVPAs in the northwest jet component diverge in all three images.
+The fractional linear polarization along the northeast direction in the diverging jet component increases gradually in the images from \texttt{CLEAN} and \texttt{resolve}, whereas the \texttt{ehtim} image shows a nearly monotonic fractional linear polarization.
+In the \texttt{ehtim} image, there are extremely highly polarized pixels ($P_{\text{frac}}$ > 99 $\%$) that may be imaging artifacts caused by the sparsity regularizers.

-The south-east core component and the middle jet component show EVPAs along the jet direction.
-This indicates toroidal magnetic fields, given that the relatively small rotation measure from the ALMA observation \citep{Goddi_2021}.
-In the ehtim and resolve images, we see bending EVPA patterns, and the pattern is more wiggling in the resolve image.
-The diverging EVPA pattern in the north-west jet component can be explained by oblique or recollimation shocks \citep{Zhao_2022}. \autoref{Fig:OJ287_EVPA_std} shows the OJ287 resolve EVPA posterior standard deviation.
+The southeast core component and the middle jet component show EVPAs along the jet direction.
+This indicates toroidal magnetic fields, given the relatively small Faraday rotation ($3.05 \pm 0.62 \times 10^{3} \text{rad} \, \text{m}^{-2}$) from the ALMA observation \citep{Goddi_2021}.
+In the \texttt{ehtim} and \texttt{resolve} images, we see bending EVPA patterns, and the pattern is more wiggling in the \texttt{resolve} image.
+The diverging EVPA pattern in the northwest jet component can be explained by oblique or recollimation shocks \citep{Zhao_2022}. \autoref{Fig:OJ287_EVPA_std} shows the OJ287 \texttt{resolve} EVPA posterior standard deviation.
+In the \texttt{resolve} reconstruction, the OJ287 Stokes V emission is negligible (less than 0.1 $\%$ of the total intensity emission).

 \autoref{OJ287_amp_gain} shows the amplitude gain posterior distribution.
-Different correlation kernels per antenna are employed to infer different temporal correlation structure arising from the heterogeneous antenna sensitivities.
-We utilized a uncorrelated phase gain prior since the phase coherence time is comparable to the averaging time (15 seconds).
+We employed separate correlation kernels per antenna to infer different temporal correlation structures arising from the heterogeneous antenna sensitivities.
+We utilized an uncorrelated phase gain prior since the phase coherence time is comparable to the averaging time (15 seconds).